 - April to June 2016 – Defended man accused of serious historic sexual offences as part of Operation Sabaton – Oxford Crown Court;

-- R v QH November-December 2016 Defended man accused of participation in a drive-by shooting murder in Bradford;
+- R v QH (November to December 2016): Defended man accused of participation in a drive-by shooting murder in Bradford;

-- Acted for Assad Hussain, one of 9 defendants in the Oxford sex-grooming case at the Old Bailey (Jan to May 2013);
+- Acted for Assad Hussain, one of 9 defendants in the Oxford sex-grooming case Operation Bullfinch at the Old Bailey (January to May 2013);

 - R v Ahmed (Imtiaz) EWCA Crim 99: Appeal against IPP sentence for manslaughter – substituted with hospital order with restrictions under sections 37 and 44 Mental Health Act 1983;